JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 $$
 e=\frac{1}{2}(w_s - w_d)
 $$
-There are $2^3$ combinations with which the vertices in our graph may be colored, represented as basis state using bit strings and [Dirac bra-ket](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation) notation in the following way.
+There are $2^3$ combinations with which the vertices in our graph may be colored, represented as basis states using bit strings and [Dirac bra-ket](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation) notation in the following way.
 $$
  \begin{matrix}
  CBA \\